ydb-platform/ydb/ydb/docs/en/core/reference/ydbops/rolling-restart-scenario.md

 ### Restarting based on uptime

-It is possible to restart only the nodes that have specific uptime by using `--started` option:
+It is possible to restart only the nodes that have specific uptime by using the `--started` option:

 ```
 ydbops restart --started >2024-03-13T17:00:00Z